ETC5523-2024/assignment-4-packages-and-shiny-apps-Dhanshree-dhrafani/README.md

 genre, analyze trends in downloads, and examine readability across different works.

+For detailed information and a comprehensive guide to this package, visit [website](https://etc5523-2024.github.io/assignment-4-packages-and-shiny-apps-Dhanshree-dhrafani/).

 ## Features

 - **Interactive Filtering**: Users can filter books by their readability